Code-Institute-Submissions/code-institute-milestone-project-one/README.md

 ## Overview

 This site is aimed at making it incredibly simple for professional in the Music Industry to hire Daryl Johnson as their next mix or recording engineer.
-With efficient, stately UI choices preventing what would be a very crowded site otherwise, the user arrives on the lading page and instantly can fulfil their purpose for being there.
-The site, supplemented with Bootstrap, is completely responsive and behaves exactly as it should from large 1440x1044 displays to smaller mobile screens at 320x679.
+With efficient, stately UI choices preventing what would be a very crowded site otherwise, the user arrives on the landing page and instantly can fulfill their purpose for being there.
+The site, supplemented with Bootstrap, is completely responsive and behaves as it should from large displays to smaller mobile screens.

 When choosing a style to pursue for this project, it felt natural to choose a subject that came pre-loaded with assets and content, rather than trying to procure my own.
 I chose to create a website for Daryl Johnson because, I wanted to try a different approach than my initial/simplest idea for the submission (which was a portfolio for my own web design career).
-I tried to approach the project as if it was a real-world freelance situation, to develop good habits in Web Development for a future career.
+I tried to approach the project as if it was a real-world freelance situation, to develop good habits in web development for a future career.

 ## UI/UX

 Here is a link to the wireframe I created using Balsamiq for this site: https://pdfhost.io/edit?doc=44ea32a5-c665-47c4-96f7-3f84b68aa26d (also uploaded to docs directory in repository)

-Having done market research on other freelance engineer sites, I found many of them cluttered, and too crammed with text and features, which is exactly what I wanted to avoid.
+Having done market research on other freelance engineer sites, I found many of them cluttered, and too crammed with text and features, which I wanted to avoid.
 The landing page on my site is designed in a way to present exactly what the user would need to see; an image of the product (Daryl in this case), a CTA in a jumbotron to entice the user, and two buttons taking them to the most pertinent page of the site, maximising efficiency as much as possible.

 I had already decided that I wanted to create a multi-page site, as I wanted to test myself for the first time in organising my directory files in GitPod.
 It was a welcome challenge from the simple sites I had made before to work with much larger amounts of code, and I endeavoured to use commenting in my HTML and CSS to split up areas and make it easier to read.
 I utilised Bootstrap for sections of this site as I find the class system incredibly intuitive, but I was cautious of leaning too heavily on their styling and used my own design ideas as much as possible to created a personal style.
 When speaking with Daryl (the 'client' in this case), he told me that a dark, bespoke UI was what he wanted, and I reflected this in the stately green primary colours, and header font (Roboto Slab).
 A site of this type, naturally has a lot of important information that needs to be conveyed, so to break up the text and stop cognitive overload, I used Bootstrap cards to separate blocks of text becoming too tiring to read.